laki88/techwithlaki/_posts/2023-02-01-leetcode-problem-longest-palindromic-substring.md

     }
 }
 ```
-Complexity Analysis:

-Time Complexity: O(n³) - Checking each substring takes O(n) time, with O(n²) substrings.
+- Pros: Super straightforward — no complex logic needed.

+- Cons: Very slow for long strings.
+With O(n^2) substrings and O(n) time to check each, the time complexity is O(n^3).

+- Example: For "babad", you check "b", "ba", "bab", "baba", "babad", "a", "ab", "aba", etc., finding "bab" or "aba" as the longest.

+- Time Complexity: O(n^3)

-Space Complexity: O(1) - No additional space used.
+- Space Complexity: O(1)

-### Approach 2: Expand Around Center
+### 2. Expand Around Center
-This method leverages the symmetry of palindromes by expanding around each potential center (both odd and even length).

-Algorithm:

-For each character, expand around it for odd and even-length palindromes.
+**Idea:** Imagine each character (or gap between characters) as the center of a potential palindrome.
+Expand outwards like ripples in a pond, checking if the characters on both sides match.

+**How it Works:**

+- There are 2n-1 possible centers:

+  - n centers for odd-length palindromes (each character).

+  - n-1 centers for even-length palindromes (between consecutive characters).

+For each center, expand outwards as long as the characters match.

-Track the maximum length palindrome found.
+Track the longest palindrome found.

 Java Code: